Herbie: Fully Loaded: Plot

-Herbie starts the race slowly, but he eventually catches up and begins passing the other cars before Maggie makes her first pit stop.
+Herbie and Maggie start the race slowly, but they eventually catch up and begin passing the other cars before Maggie makes her first pit stop.
 Meanwhile, Ray Sr., who has been watching the race at home, decides to join the crowd in person.
 On the track again, Herbie is soon boxed in by some other cars, but Ray Sr. arrives at the track and encourages Maggie over the team radio, and Maggie escapes the trap by driving directly over Tony Stewart’s car in front of her, damaging Herbie's oil system.
-Maggie makes another pit stop and Kevin hurriedly extracts a replacement part from the yellow New Beetle, which Herbie has been eyeing amorously throughout the film, owned by Sally, one of Team Peyton's few remaining sponsors.
-The jerry-rigged oil system is fragile, and Trip is intent on preventing Herbie from winning.
+Maggie makes another pit stop and Kevin hurriedly extracts a replacement part from the yellow New Beetle, which Herbie has been eyeing amorously throughout the film, owned by Sally, one of Team Peyton's few remaining sponsors, though the jerry-rigged oil system is fragile.

-With Maggie, Herbie, and Ray Sr. now working together, Maggie and Herbie catch up to Trip.
+With the last few laps remaining, Maggie and Herbie catch up to Trip.
 Trip, bent on defeating Herbie once and for all, tries to damage Herbie by pushing him into the track wall when Maggie tries to pass him, but he is caught off guard and crashes into the wall when she slams on the brakes during his next attempt, resulting in him hitting Jeff Gordon.
 Herbie passes Trip's car, now upside down on the track, by climbing onto the fence above the wall.
 After landing back on the track, Maggie and Herbie win the race, and Maggie becomes the next Peyton to win a NASCAR race.
-Maggie is congratulated by her father and brother, and Trip (who is believed to be insane when he tries to convince others that Herbie is sentient) is driven away in an ambulance as Maggie and Kevin kiss.
+Maggie is congratulated by her father and brother, and Trip is driven away in an ambulance as Maggie and Kevin kiss.
 The film ends with Ray speaking with Herbie and Sally's New Beetle (which is revealed to have a mind of its own as well), telling them not to stay out too long on their date as Herbie has another race coming up.